 British nationals who plan on entering Denmark are not required to obtain a visa in order to do so.
-However, when they intend to relocate from UK to Denmark, they must apply for the right type of residence and work permit with a Danish Embassy in the United Kingdom.
+However, when they intend to immigrate to Denmark from UK, they must apply for the right type of residence and work permit with a Danish Embassy in the United Kingdom.
+Applying for a residence and work permit is not complicated, however, certain documents are mandatory and the acceptance or the rejection of the application will depend on its correctness.

 In most cases, Britons are interested in Denmark immigration for work purposes, however, they may also choose to do so for family reunification or in other cases.
 Irrespective of the reason why a permanent relocation is an option, it is recommended to reach out to a team of local immigration specialists, such as our lawyers, before you commence the process.